emil0r/ez-form/README.md

 ```

+## fields

+Special types

+- :checkbox
+- :boolean (same as :checkbox)
+- :radio
+- :html (will take a :fn field which assumes a function that takes [field form-options] as paramters)
+- :dropdown (same format as hiccup)

+Everything else goes into the :default multimethod for ez-form.field/field where the :type is used as the type of the field.

 ## help, text, label and error-messages

 Help, text, label and error-messages can take functions as values.
 During evaluation the function will be called with two arguments, form and the current field.
 Whatever is returned will be used.